Sitecore/Sitecore.Pathfinder/README.md

 unit test to be executed within the Sitecore web context.
 Unless you have advanced mocking capabilities, this requires you to make a request to a Sitecore website and run the tests.

 Pathfinder installs a Web Test Runner in your Sitecore website.
-When you run the `run-unitests` task, Pathfinder copies the unit test C# files to the server, compiles them and runs the tests.
+When you run the `run-unittests` task, Pathfinder copies the unit test C# files to the server, compiles them and runs the tests.

 This makes it easy to write server-side unit tests in you project and execute the in a Sitecore web context.